-I moved to London with precisely one suitcase.
+I moved to London from Australia with precisely one suitcase.
 In it I packed a few jumpers, several skirts, multiple pairs of jeans and (very naïvely) a single winter coat.
 Having a rather limited wardrobe means that everything in my closet has to work double-time, as each of my items need to be versatile enough to cater to both my work and weekend attire.
 It also means that I need to be creative with my pairings, developing new ways to wear items I've owned for years.

 Luckily, the streets of London provide a slew of daily inspiration as I'm constantly observing the interesting ways other people put outfits together.
 (Yes, the tube might be packed, but it's also filled with #OOTD ideas if you just look closely enough.)